Objective

 Solution

-We reviewed Navy research on tactical displays to reduce warfighter stress, collaborated with the MOVES group for expert interviews on visualization and cognitive challenges, and examined advanced interfaces from companies like SpaceX and Apple.
-These insights shaped our collaborative and immersive UI/UX design.
+We began by analyzing Navy research on tactical displays to address warfighter stress.
+We also consulted with the MOVES Institute and drew inspiration from advanced interfaces by companies like SpaceX and Apple.
+These insights informed our design of an immersive, collaborative UI/UX.

 Impact